-Some of the roads mentioned are featured because of factors like elevation, width of road, and weather conditions, while others have earned the macabre honor due to high numbers of accidents and fatalities they’ve produced over the years.
+Some of the roads mentioned are featured because of factors like elevation, the width of the road, and weather conditions, while others have earned the macabre honor due to the high numbers of accidents and fatalities they’ve produced over the years.

 Marble to Crested Butte via Schofield Pass

 Only accessible to 4WD vehicles, Schofield Pass is an extremely treacherous 15-mile mountain road that connects the communities of Marble and Crested Butte.
 Formerly known as the “S.O.B” trail for being so difficult to traverse, Schofield Pass is the site of multiple serious accidents every year, and the road has taken more than a dozen lives over the decades.

 But even with the huge risks, people of all extreme driving experience levels attempt to conquer this pass each year often with tragic results.

 If you live in Denver, Colfax, Federal, and Sheridan are streets that are probably part of your daily life in the Mile High City.
 But what you might not know is that these avenues are considered to be some of the most dangerous roads in the state.